We asked the new AI to do some simple rocket science. It crashed and burned

 Fletcher is a professional rocket scientist and co-founder of Rocket With The Fletchers, an outreach organization.
 She agreed to review text and images about rocketry generated by the latest AI technology, to see whether the computer programs could provide people with the basic concepts behind what makes rockets fly.

 The results were far from stellar.
 In virtually every case, ChatGPT – the recently released chatbot from the company OpenAI – failed to accurately reproduce even the most basic equations of rocketry.
-It wasn't the only AI program to flunk the assignment.
+Its written descriptions of some equations also contained errors.
+And it wasn't the only AI program to flunk the assignment.
 Others that generate images could turn out designs for rocket engines that looked impressive, but would fail catastrophically if anyone actually attempted to build them.

 OpenAI did not respond to NPR's request for an interview, but on Monday it announced an upgraded version with "improved factuality and mathematical capabilities."
 A quick try by NPR suggested it may have improved, but it still introduced errors into important equations and could not answer some simple math problems.